makersacademy/CV/README.md

 **Makers Academy (April 2015 to present)**

-*Alumni Helper tasked with assisting current students with their coding issues and helping them to understand the course materials.*
+*Alumni Helper tasked with assisting current students with their coding issues and helping them to work through the course material.*

 **Just IT Training and Recruitment (April 2013 to December 2014)**